-The average Canadian household uses about 31 kWh per day for an entire day’s activities: cooking meals, watching television, doing laundry, running the dishwasher, etc.
+The average UK household consumes around 8.5 kWh of electricity daily for an entire day’s activities: cooking meals, watching television, doing laundry, running the dishwasher, etc.

 It also accounts for the appliances that run in the background, like your lighting, refrigerator, heater, and air conditioner.